 Community Safety Partnerships

-The three Community Safety Partnerships (CSPs) in Dorset (Bournemouth, Poole and Dorset), each bring together representatives from key statutory organisations (local authorities, police, fire authority, health and probation services), alongside other key non-statutory agencies, in order to address crime and community safety issues that impact on the local communities within their geographical area.
+The two Community Safety Partnerships (CSPs) in Dorset (BCP Council and Dorset Council areas), each bring together representatives from key statutory organisations (local authorities, police, fire authority, health and probation services), alongside other key non-statutory agencies, in order to address crime and community safety issues that impact on the local communities within their geographical area.

 CSPs were set up following the introduction of the Crime & Disorder Act of 1998 and have since established some very effective local mechanisms, as well as often combined resources to establish pan-Dorset initiatives that have demonstrably improved community safety.
 Through the publication of a Community Safety Plan, which always closely links with the Police and Crime Plan, each CSP outlines the approach that partners will take to address community safety in their area.